biyueeee/Mimosa/README.md

 ## Online
 Users can explore Mimosa in this repository or access Mimosa via the online web server at: http://monash.bioweb.cloud.edu.au/Mimosa/.

-## Correction
-We have identified and corrected an issue in the supplementary materials of our paper.
-For more details, please refer to [CORRECTION.md](./CORRECTION.md).

 ## Copyright
 This project is free to use for non-commercial purposes.